 The basic architecture of autoencoders consists of two main components: the encoder and the decoder.
 Here’s a brief overview of each:

-• The encoder is the first part of the autoencoder and is responsible for transforming the input data into a compressed representation.
-This compressed representation is often referred to as the latent space or bottleneck.
+- The encoder is the first component of the autoencoder, responsible for compressing the input data into a compressed representation.
+This compressed representation is often termed as the latent space or bottleneck.

-• The encoder consists of one or more layers of neurons, typically implementing non-linear activation functions like ReLU (Rectified Linear Unit) to capture complex patterns in the input data.
+- The encoder is essentially one or more layers of neurons, often using non-linear activation functions like ReLU to capture the complex patterns in the input data.

-• The output of the encoder represents the encoded or compressed version of the input data, which ideally captures the most salient features.
+- The output of the encoder then represents the encoded or compressed version of the input data which ideally captures the most salient features.

-• The decoder is the second part of the autoencoder and is responsible for reconstructing the original input data from the compressed representation produced by the encoder.
+- The decoder is the other half of the autoencoder.
+It reconstructs the original input data from the compressed representation produced by the encoder.

-• Like the encoder, the decoder consists of one or more layers of neurons, often with activation functions, and aims to reconstruct the input faithfully.
+- Like the encoder, it consists of one or more layers of neurons, often with activation functions, and is intended to reconstruct the input faithfully.

-• The output of the decoder represents the reconstructed version of the input data, and the goal is to minimize the difference between the input and the reconstructed output.
+- The output of the decoder is the reconstructed version of the input data, and its aim is to reduce the difference between the input and the reconstructed output.

 Types of Autoencoders in Deep Learning